infohazardgames/Infohazard.Core/README.md

 2. Using your preferred git client or the command line, add `https://github.com/infohazardgames/Infohazard.Core.git` as a submodule in your project's Packages folder.
 3. Re-open the Unity Editor.

-If you wish to make changes when you use this method, you'll need to fork the HyperNav repo.
+If you wish to make changes when you use this method, you'll need to fork the package repo.
 Once you've made your changes, you can submit a pull request to get those changes merged back to this repository if you wish.

 1. Fork this repository.
 Open your newly created fork, and copy the git URL.
-2. In your project's Packages folder, open the HyperNav repository.
+2. In your project's Packages folder, open the package repository.
 3. Change the `origin` remote to the copied URL.
 4. Make your changes, commit, and push.
 5. (Optional) Open your fork again, and create a pull request.